-The Commission has held a series of consultations in Burnie, Devonport, Hobart, Launceston, Queenstown and Scamander.
+The Commission has held consultations in Smithton, Burnie, Devonport, Hobart, Launceston, Queenstown, Scamander, Ulverstone and George Town.

 In an informal setting, the Commission met with teachers, social workers, police, health care professionals, specialist child sexual abuse professionals, people working with children and young people, academic experts, staff from local councils, community leaders and representatives of Aboriginal and Torres Strait Islander communities and culturally and linguistically diverse communities.

 Have your say - upcoming consultations with Aboriginal and Torres Strait Islander communities

 The Commission continues to meet with Aboriginal and Torres Strait Islander communities across the State.
 It is important that Aboriginal perspectives are heard and reflected in the Commission's findings and recommendations and we encourage all Aboriginal people to participate.

 These consultations are being organised and facilitated by Aboriginal communities.

 Consultations provide an opportunity for Aboriginal communities to come together, be heard and have their say on what could be done to better protect children from sexual abuse.
 The Commission is focusing on child sexual abuse in government institution, such as hospitals, public schools, youth detention centres and out-of-home care.

 The Commission is aware that Aboriginal communities have suffered extensive trauma, both past and present, directly related to colonisation and later government policies and interventions.
 Consultations will assist the Commission to better understand: